Mahmoud Jaber: Early life

-Jaber was born in Tayibe, Israel, to a Muslim-Arab family.
-His grandfather Abdullah and his father Nabil were renowned local footballers in his hometown.
+Jaber was born in Tayibe, Israel, to an Arab-Muslim family.
+His grandfather Abdullah Jaber and his father Nabil Jaber were renowned local footballers in his hometown.
 His older brother Abdallah Jaber is also a professional footballer who played for as well as captained the Palestine national team.

-Career
+Club career

+Jaber is a youth product of the academy of Hapoel Kfar Saba, before moving to Maccabi Haifa's youth academy at the age of 12.

+He made his senior career on loan with Hapoel Nof HaGalil with a debut on 5 August 2019 in a game against Maccabi Ahi Nazareth in a Toto cup match of the 2019–20 season.